 Conclusion

 The goal of this research is to find the best replicator dynamic parameter values without undertaking sensitivity analysis.
 Choosing the best settings for the replicator dynamics parameters improves the performance of the vibration reduction control system.
-This study is unique in that it evaluates all performance criteria simultaneously while the model is running to identify the Pareto optimal values for the replicator dynamic parameters and specifically growth rate parameters for each MR dampers Furthermore, by calculating the appropriate growth rate for each MR dampers, the present study advances the concept of semi-active replicator control.
+This study is unique in that it evaluates all performance criteria simultaneously while the model is running to identify the Pareto optimal values for the replicator dynamic parameters and specifically growth rate parameters for each MR dampers.
+Furthermore, by calculating the appropriate growth rate for each MR dampers, the present study advances the concept of semi-active replicator control.

 References